SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/tracker.md

 ## register_retry()

 Resends registration commands to the device.
-The panel must have installed SMS gateway
+The panel must have installed SMS gateway.

 **required subuser rights:** tracker_register